Navid200/xDrip/docs/Nightscout/update_nightscout.md

 By default, it will install the latest release of official Nightscout.
 But, you can also choose to install from a GitHub fork.

-During the process, which takes about 25 minutes, your Nightscout will not be operational.
-If you need Nightscout for a loop, please create an alternative session and switch to it while updating the other.
+<span style="color:red">During the process, which takes about 25 minutes, your Nightscout will not be operational.</span>  If you need Nightscout for a loop, please create an alternative session and switch to it while updating the other.

 To proceed, select "Update/Customize Nightscout" from the [menu](./Menu.md) and enter.
 In a minute, the following dialog will show.